svrooij/svrooij.github.io/_posts/2022-01-19-clone-big-repository.md

 ## Large files in git (the right way)

-The above repository just has all the large files in the repository.
-Which obviously results in extreme long clone times.
-In [2015](https://github.com/git-lfs/git-lfs/blob/main/CHANGELOG.md#v050-10-april-2015) they release [git-lfs](https://git-lfs.github.com/).
+The above repository just has all the large files in the repository, which obviously results in extreme long clone times.
+In [2015](https://github.com/git-lfs/git-lfs/blob/main/CHANGELOG.md#v050-10-april-2015) they released [git-lfs](https://git-lfs.github.com/).
 This allows you to keep using git, but the large files (that you configured) will no longer be saved in the repository.
 The git history will just contain a reference to the large file that is saved outside of the repository.